 HIV Stands for Human Immunodeficiency Virus

-HIV stands for human immunodeficiency virus, which is exactly how it sounds.
-This is a virus occurring in humans (can’t be spread either to or from pets), which causes the human immune system to become deficient.
+HIV stands for Human Immunodeficiency Virus, which is exactly how it sounds.
+This is a virus occurring in humans (which cannot be spread either to or from pets), which causes the human immune system to become deficient.
 In simpler terms, if left unchecked, HIV will destroy a person’s immune system.

 HIV is a Retrovirus

 Viruses do not have cells of their own, and always require a host cell for reproduction and survival.
 A retrovirus is a virus that is made of RNA (ribonucleic acid) and use an enzyme to re-make itself into DNA after it enters into a host cell.
 This new DNA integrates with the DNA of that host and replicates.
 The Human Immunodeficiency Virus invades the CD4 cells of the human body.
 The CD4 cells normally kill off viruses and bacteria that invade the body.
 However, once infected with HIV, the CD4 cells no longer defend the body from viruses and bacteria, and instead, become the new cells that generate more and more HIV (as the new host cells).

 The first stage is the Acute HIV infection.
 This begins within 2-4 weeks after becoming infected and is characterized by flu-like symptoms such as fever, body aches, headaches and occasional rash.
 Here the CD4 cells are being destroyed at a rapid rate as the HIV is multiplying quickly.
 Because the immune system is weakening the virus spreads throughout the body quickly.
 This is the stage where the virus is easily transmitted because the viral count is very high.
 Anti-retroviral Therapy (ART) is very beneficial during this stage.